-Streets will be designed to meet or exceed minimum guidelines.
-These guidelines are set forth in the AASHTO Policy on Geometric Design of Highways and Streets (latest edition).
-Traffic Control Devices will conform to the Manual on Uniform Traffic Control Devices for Streets and Highways, Federal Highway Administration, with Oregon Supplements, Oregon Department of Transportation (latest edition) and these Public Works Standards.
+Streets will be designed to meet or exceed minimum guidelines set forth in the American Association of State Highway and Transportation Officials' (AASHTO) latest edition of A Policy on Geometric Design of Highways and Streets.
+Traffic Control Devices will conform to the latest edition of the Manual on Uniform Traffic Control Devices for Streets and Highways (MUTCD) by the Federal Highway Administration, with Oregon Supplements, by Oregon Department of Transportation (ODOT) and these Public Works Standards.

-All vertical and horizontal curves will meet the guidelines of the AASHTO Policy on Geometric Design of Highways and Streets and the design speed for each street classification.
-Where practical, the Design Engineer will provide the decision stopping sight distance set forth in the AASHTO policy.
+All vertical and horizontal curves will meet the guidelines of AASHTO's A Policy on Geometric Design of Highways and Streets and the design speed for each street classification.
+Where practical, the Design Engineer will provide the decision stopping sight distance set forth in AASHTO's A Policy on Geometric Design of Highways and Streets.
 But in no case will less than the minimum stopping sight distance given be permitted.